strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 <br />

-To update a plugin to v4:
+To update the plugin to v4:

 - Create the `strapi-server.js` back-end entry file at the root of the plugin folder.
-The file should require all necessary files and export the back-end plugin interface.
+The file should require all necessary files and export the back-end plugin interface (see [migrating the back end of a plugin](/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md)).

   ::: details Example strapi-server.js entry file